mediasp/apt_control/README.md

 # apt-control

+Features:

-Automatically move debian packages in to your apt repository based on gemspec-esque version specifications.
-Meant to be used as part of an automated build and deployment system (i.e. continuous deployment).
+ - Automatically move debian packages in to your apt repository based on gemspec-esque version specifications.

+ - Use as part of an automated build and deployment system (i.e. continuous deployment) to get your debs in to your apt site

+ - Control and query using a jabber bot

 Requirements:
  - reprepro based apt site